Adroiti/docs-for-code-review-tools/RuboCop/Lint-ImplicitStringConcatenation.md

 ## Description

-This cop checks for implicit string concatenation of string literals which are on the same line.
+This rule checks for implicit string concatenation of string literals which are on the same line.

-### Example
+## Examples

 ```ruby
 # bad